I Don’t Like Hiding My Huevos!

 Semana Santa In Peru

-Practitioners sit on their knees cruising around to (at least) seven churches.
+Practitioners sit on their knees, cruising around to (at least) seven churches.
 While on their knees, they perform strange rituals and movements to help their sins go away.
 Cue the dance music, right!?

 If you want to wash your sins away as well, then don’t use any soap.
 Instead, you must be a good Catholic and follow the traditional cannibalistic and vampiric rituals of eating the body and drinking the blood of your Lord.
-Now, let’s go back to the Oldie Bunny’s huevos and what the doctor has to say.
+Now, let’s go back to Benito the Bunny’s huevos and what the doctor has to say.

 Easter is Pascua in Spanish.